 What is JD Edwards ERP?

 Oracle JD Edwards EnterpriseOne is an integrated ERP software suite.
 JDE is unique in that organizations running their business processes through the software have choice of database and deployment options.
 JD Edwards can be deployed on-premise or on the cloud (private, public, or hybrid cloud).
 JD Edwards has more than 80 ERP application modules, end-user reporting, and robust industry functionality.
-Learn more below.
+Learn more about:

 Oracle JD Edwards Modules

 Oracle JD Edwards is ERP (or Enterprise Resource Planning) software.
 JD Edwards is robust in its capabilities, and includes software functionality for:

 - Asset Lifecycle Management (ALM)